sls1j/caveSpy/Readme.md

 ## Roadmap
 * Add false coloring for slope angle
 * Add the ability to use the colors supplied from LIDAR in LAS point format 2 and 3
-* Add an option exclude classified types such as vegetation
+* Add interactive command that allows entering commands manually on the line
+* Add color parameters to DrawCave, DrawClassification, and DrawIntArray
-* Add algorithm to calculate drainage area of given spots.
+* Add parameters to DrawElevationColor for grayscale, color, and rainbow
-* Add full depression shading instead of just dot.
+* Improve reading GeoSpacial data from the headers
 * Add a GUI to make it easier to use.
+* Implemented 2018-02-16 ~~Add an option exclude classified types such as vegetation~~
+* Implemented 2018-02-14 ~~Add algorithm to calculate drainage area of given spots.~~
 * Implemented 2018-02-07 ~~Add a scripting language to make it easier to configure~~
 * Implemented 2018-02-07 ~~Add directionality and intensity to the hillshading~~
 * Implemented 2018-02-01 ~~Add false color for elevation~~